Godfrey Evans: Batting at his best

 Evans would play India the following year, as he returned to the Test team for the home series between the two countries.
 In the first Test at Leeds, Evans scored 66 in 97 minutes, a vital innings as England were 182/5 when Evans came to the wicket responding to India's 293.
 England won the match by seven wickets after India collapsed to 0/4 in their second innings.
 The second Test at Lord's was a significant match for Evans with bat and gloves.
-In India's first innings Evans took what Wisden described as a "brilliant stumping off a ball which had turned sharply towards the slips", the dismissal was Evans' 100th at Test level, he became the first English wicket-keeper to reach the landmark and the second keeper after Bert Oldfield.
+In India's first innings Evans took what Wisden described as a "brilliant stumping off a ball which had turned sharply towards the slips", the dismissal was Evans's 100th at Test level, he became the first English wicket-keeper to reach the landmark and the second keeper after Bert Oldfield.
 In England's response Evans scored his second Test century, scoring 104 in 135 minutes with 16 boundaries, his scoring was so quick that he nearly reached 100 in a session, he lunched on 98 not out.
 He shared a 159-run sixth wicket partnership with Tom Graveney as England scored quickly to build a 302-run first innings lead.
 England won the match by eight wickets despite Vinoo Mankad scoring 184 in the second innings.

 Evans good batting form continued to the third Test at Old Trafford, where he passed 50 for a third successive Test innings.
 Again he demonstrated his quick scoring abilities with an innings of 71 in 78 minutes, the other England batsman were more cautious and the total progressed by only 84 while Evans was batting.
 England dismissed India for 58 and 82 to win the match and the series.
 The final Test at The Oval was a rain affected draw, Evans scored one to finish the series with an aggregate of 242 runs at 60.50, with the gloves he took eight dismissals.